-Even though the Guidelines were not put to use under optimal circumstances, we have gained several years of experience regarding their use.
-As for the Standards, we are only just at the beginning of "testing" their use and utility.
-The use and usefulness of both Guidelines and Standards are described in the following paragraphs both from the perspective of the Swiss Federal Office of Public Health's Evaluation Resource and Management Centre (CCE) and others.
+Even though the Guidelines were not put to use under optimal circumstances, we have gained several years of experience about their use.
+As for the Standards, we are only just at the beginning of 'testing' their use and utility.
+The use and usefulness of both Guidelines and Standards are described below both from the perspective of the SFOPH's CCE and others.

-• Use and Usefulness within the Swiss Federal Office of Public Health (SFOPH)
+Use and Usefulness within the SFOPH

-Let me start with an overview of how we are now using the Office's Evaluation Guidelines and SEVAL Standards within the SFOPH.
+Let me start with an overview of how we are now using the Office's Evaluation Guidelines and the SEVAL Standards within the SFOPH.

-A copy of the Guidelines is provided for reference to middle managers, particular project managers, and new staff alike.
-However the individual Checklists that accompany the SFOPH's Guidelines are systematically used by the CCE to commission and manage an evaluation.
+A copy of the Guidelines is provided for reference to middle managers, particular project managers, and new staff.
+The individual Checklists that accompany the SFOPH's Guidelines are systematically used by the CCE to commission and manage an evaluation.
 They are initially used as the basis of discussions with internal partners during the planning stage of an evaluation to identify the key evaluation questions as well as the scope and focus of the study.
-Similarly the checklists alert evaluators about our requirements for evaluation designs and reports.
+Similarly the checklists alert evaluators to our requirements for evaluation designs and reports.

-The checklists help prompt thought and discussion about;
+The checklists help prompt thought and discussion about:

-- why the evaluation is needed, for whom, and to what end; - what needs to be included in the evaluation's "Terms of Reference", the evaluation design, and the technical report; - the essential items that need to be addressed whilst managing the evaluation, - what should be included in an evaluation design and report, and - drawing out the key lessons and planning how best to use the evaluation results.
+- why the evaluation is needed, for whom, and to what end; - what needs to be included in the evaluation's Terms of Reference; - the essential items that need to be addressed whilst managing the evaluation; - what should be included in an evaluation design, technical report, the executive summary; and - drawing out the key lessons and planning how best to use evaluation results.

-As for quality assurance, the CCE has transformed the SEVAL Standards into a checklist and questionnaire (a) for judging the quality of the evaluation designs sent in response to evaluation bids and (b) for the meta-evaluation of intermediate and final reports.
-Meta-evaluations of commissioned evaluations are systematically carried out by CCE staff who are responsible for quality assurance.
-Occasionally, for the more controversial studies, external experts are also called upon to conduct meta-evaluations: The questionnaire and checklist based on the SEVAL standards are used systematically in both cases; line managers are prompted about the utility of the evaluation results by means of a modified form of the "utility" criteria of the SEVAL standards.

-Similarly, all CCE evaluation contracts now state that the quality of external evaluations, both process and products, are to be judged according to the criteria set out in the SEVAL standards.
+In terms of quality assurance, the CCE has transformed the SEVAL Standards into a checklist and questionnaire for:

+- judging the quality of the evaluation designs sent in response to evaluation bids; and - the meta-evaluation of intermediate and final reports.

+Meta-evaluations of commissioned evaluations are systematically carried out by CCE staff, who are responsible for quality assurance.
+Occasionally, for the more controversial studies, external experts are also called upon to conduct meta-evaluations.
+The questionnaire and checklist based on the SEVAL Standards are used systematically in both cases; line managers are prompted about the utility of the evaluation results by means of a modified form of the 'utility' criteria from the SEVAL Standards.
+All CCE evaluation contracts now state that the quality of external evaluations, both process and products, are to be judged according to the criteria set out in the SEVAL Standards.

-So far, both Guidelines and Standards are used by the CCE for the planning and utilisation of individual external evaluation studies.
-For line managers they have proven most useful when used as an "aide-mémoire" in planning discussions between managers and CCE staff.
+So far, both Guidelines and Standards are used by the CCE for the planning and utilization of individual external evaluation studies.
+For line managers, they have proven most useful when used as an aide-mémoire in planning discussions between managers and CCE staff.
 They focus on the precise points that need to be taken into account at each stage of the process and in a simple, easy-to-understand manner.
-Previous experience, just prior to setting up the CCE showed that, when used independently, the Guidelines were not used to best effect.
+Previous experience, just prior to setting up the CCE, showed that, when used independently, the Guidelines were not used to best effect.

-Equally, the checklists are used by the CCE in negotiations with evaluators about our requirements.
+Equally, the checklists are used by the CCE in negotiations with evaluators about its requirements.
 They provide a clear set of criteria against which to judge the quality of evaluation practice.
-In particular, the Standards can help identify the limitations of the study and/or where further knowledge / training is needed - for both evaluators and CCE staff alike!
+The Standards can help identify the limitations of the study and/or where further knowledge/training is needed - for both evaluators and CCE staff!
 We are currently updating our complete set of Checklists to comply with the various points set out in the SEVAL Standards.